What is City Branding?

 - Construction of identity through discussions

 - Creation of vision for city and listing of objectives

-- Developing strategy to promote city or the process of “branding”
+- Developing a strategy to promote the city or the process of “branding.”

-Once these stages are completed the city/country gets a distinguished identity as reflected in the image above!
-Brand name helps in getting investment for the city or country which can be for a specific sector like tourism, industry, manufacturing, research, innovation etc.
+Once these stages are completed the city/country gets a distinct identity as reflected in the image above!
+The brand name helps in getting investment for the city or country which can be for a specific sector like tourism, industry, manufacturing, research, innovation, etc.